syron/opentelemetry.sql.enabler/README.md

-# Microsoft SQL Server OTEL Enabler
+# OTEL Enabler for Microsoft SQL Server

 This service provides metrics to an OTEL (OpenTelemetry) endpoint which then can be monitored using e.g. prometheus, grafana, opensearch or other.